-BA warns of serious cost problems as furlough ends
+BA warns of serious cost problems when furlough ends

 - Published

-British Airways has warned that the end of the government's furlough scheme in September will be "bad news" for its pay costs.
+British Airways has warned it is facing a "serious" problem over wage costs which will "steeply increase" when the furlough scheme ends in September.

-The airline sent a memo to staff saying its flight schedule and staff costs will not line up in their current form.
+In a memo to staff, the airline said its flight schedule and staff costs will not line up in their current form.

 BA said it believed this would be a temporary problem, but it was a "serious one which we need to manage".